Capability Clarity

 — Donald J. Wheeler, More Capability Confusion, (Quality Digest, 2017)

-Reviewing these formulas reveals both similarities and differences.
-Where the numerators of the Capability Ratio and Performance Ratio are defined by the Tolerance, the numerators for the Centered Capability Ratio and Centered Performance Ratio are defined by the distance to the nearest specification, DNS.
-Where the denominators for the Capability Ratio and Centered Capability Ratio are defined by Sigma(X), a within-subgroup measure of dispersion, the denominators for the Performance Ratio and Centered Performance Ratio are defined by the global standard deviation statistic, s.
+Review of these formulas reveals both similarities and differences.
+Where the numerators of the capability ratio and the performance ratio are defined by the tolerance, the numerators for the centered capability ratio and the centered performance ratio are defined by the distance to the nearest specification, DNS.
+Where the denominators for the capability ratio and centered capability ratio are defined by the quantity Sigma(X), a within-subgroup measure of dispersion, the denominators for the performance ratio and the centered performance ratio are defined by the global standard deviation statistic, s.

-While straightforward when articulated in this context, confusion abounds with the terms that define the denominators for these ratios.
-The Sigma in Sigma(X) is reliably assumed to be the standard deviation statistic.
-This is the same confusion that plagues the unwary when calculating process limits.
+While straightforward when articulated in this way, the terms that define the denominators of these ratios causes the most confusion.
+The quantity Sigma(X) is reliably assumed to be the global standard deviation statistic.
+This is the same confusion that occurs when calculating process limits.
 Shewhart’s generic formula for three-sigma limits is written as:

 Here, Average is the mean of the dataset and Sigma is a generic placeholder for one of several within-subgroup measures of dispersion, NOT the standard deviation statistic.
 When the standard deviation is used to calculate process limits, the limits will be inflated.
 This yields process limits that are inflated and thus less sensitive to the influence of assignable causes of exceptional variation.
 This can result in misleading or altogether wrong characterizations of the underlying causal system (for details see BrokenQuality.com/how-to-calculate-process-limits).
-Assuming the Sigma(X) in the denominator of the Capability Ratio and Centered Capability Ratio yields values that are similarly misleading.
-To understand this a review of the terms that compose the the process capability indices is necessary.
+Assuming the Sigma(X) in the denominator of the capability ratio and centered capability ratio yields values for these ratios that are similarly misleading.
+To understand, a review of the terms that compose the process capability indices is necessary.

 Tolerance

-The distance to the nearest specification limit (DNS) is the distance from a dataset’s mean to the nearest specification limit.
-The DNS serves as a measure of how centered a process is relative to the specification limits.
-When the process mean is centered at the target, the distance from the mean to the LSL and the distance from the mean to the USL will converge.
+The distance to the nearer specification, DNS, is the distance from the mean to the nearer specification limit.
+It serves as a measure of how centered a process is within the tolerance.
+When the mean is centered at the target, the distance from the mean to each specification limit will be similar (converge).
+When the mean is biased toward one of the specification limits, the distance from the mean to each specification limit will diverge.

-When the mean falls inside the specification limits the arguments inside the DNS formula will return positive values.
-When the mean is less than the LSL, the (Mean - LSL) term will be negative.
+When the mean falls inside the specification limits the values returned by the MIN() function will be positive.
+When the mean is less than the LSL, the (Mean - LSL) term of the MIN() function will be negative.
 When the mean is greater than the USL, the (USL - Mean) term will be negative.

-Since the DNS will always be less than or equal to 1/2 of the tolerance the relationship between the tolerance and the DNS can be written as:
+The DNS will always be less than or equal to one-half of the tolerance.
+Thus, the relationship between the tolerance and the DNS is written as:

-Solving this equation for the tolerance yields the formula:
+Rewriting this equation in terms of the tolerance yields the formula:

 Sigma(X)

-Sigma(X) is a generic placeholder for one of several within-subgroup measures of dispersion that changes with subgroup size.
-When a dataset is composed of logically comparable individual values, Sigma(X) relates the average moving range to the bias correction factor, d2.
-The value of d2 will always be 1.128 when a dataset is composed of individual values.
-Sigma(X) is calculated by dividing the average moving range by d2 = 1.128.
+Sigma(X) is a generic placeholder for one of several within-subgroup measures of dispersion that changes with respect to subgroup size.
+When a dataset is composed of logically comparable individual values, Sigma(X) is calculated by dividing the average moving range by the bias correction factor, d2 = 1.128.

 Standard deviation

-The standard deviation statistic is the measure of dispersion taught in every introductory statistics course.
-Its calculation assumes that a dataset “can be logically considered to be one large homogenous collection of values, all obtained from the same underlying and unchanging process” (Making Sense of Data, Donald J. Wheeler, (SPC Press, 2003), p.
-162.)
-Within the context of the process capability indices, the standard deviation describes the past process performance.
+The global standard deviation, s, is the measure of dispersion taught in every introductory statistics course.
+By way of its calculation, it assumes that a dataset “can be logically considered to be one large homogeneous collection of values, all obtained from the same underlying and unchanging process” (Wheeler, Making Sense of Data, 162).
+Thus, when a process is operated predictably, the standard deviation summarizes the space used by the process in the past.
+When a process is operated unpredictably, the standard deviation tends to be inflated.
+In these instances, it still describes the space used by a process in the past but this description provides no insight into whether or not the process is being operated predictably.

 With an understanding of the terms that compose the process capability indices in hand, the next step is to put them to practice.
 Enter your email below to download Understanding the Process Capability Indices.
 This essay puts your new found understanding of the terms to practice.
 It discusses how the indices are calculated and what their calculation indicates about a process.
 It also explores how process behavior charts and capability histograms provide the additional context that is necessary to take actions that reduce costs and improve quality.